 The astrobites hiring committee will review submissions and invite new authors to join astrobites based on the quality of their sample astrobites and their responses to the two short essay questions below.
 The names and affiliations of the applicants will be concealed from the hiring committee until after the final list of candidates is selected in order to promote hiring equality.
-Successful candidates should expect to be notified by November 1, 2013.
+Successful candidates should expect to be notified by [tbd].

 Please note that regardless of whether the applicant is selected to write for astrobites, submitted sample astrobites may be posted on astrobites as guest posts (with the applicant’s permission).
 We will notify applicants before posting their submissions and allow applicants to revise their posts before publication.

 Astrobiters write one astrobite per month and edit another author’s astrobite once per month.
 Writing an astrobite typically takes 3-6 hours for experienced authors, but we all required more time when we first started writing for astrobites.
 Editing another author’s astrobite usually takes only 5-20 minutes.
 Some astrobiters also spend time contributing to the glossary pages, arranging for guest posts, representing astrobites at conferences, and maintaining the website.
 Those activities are entirely optional, so new astrobiters can choose how much time they would like to devote to the collaboration.
+Astrobites authors typically write for two years.